VedikaTammewar/Netflix-Clone/README.md

 # Netflix-Clone
-This is clone of Netfrix webpage built using HTML and CSS.
+This is clone of Netflix webpage built using HTML and CSS.